-In any situation involving relocation out of a school district due to conditions of hardship, parents and advocates should consider the potential applicability of the protections for students experiencing homelessness - even though the word "homeless" may not, at first glance, appear to fit the family's circumstances and may be a term that parents shy away from.154 Under the federal McKinney-Vento Act155 and New Jersey law,156 the term "homeless," for purposes of school enrollment, is not limited to the stereotype of individuals living in shelters or outdoors - it is defined as the lack of a "fixed, regular, and adequate residence" and includes persons living in substandard housing, in a hotel or motel, or in the residence of relatives or friends out of necessity because the family lacks a regular or permanent residence of its own.157 The most common scenario of "homelessness" documented by the NJDOE is the situation in which a family moves in with another family - commonly known as being "doubled-up."158 Families living without basic utilities, such as a working kitchen, toilet, or shower, may be considered "homeless" for purposes of the education laws, including circumstances in which a family is limited to a floor or room in someone else's home and lacks basic amenities.
+In any situation involving relocation out of a school district due to conditions of hardship, parents and advocates should consider the potential applicability of the protections for students experiencing homelessness - even though the word "homeless" may not, at first glance, appear to fit the family's circumstances and may be a term that parents shy away from.155 Under the federal McKinney-Vento Act156 and New Jersey law,157 the term "homeless," for purposes of school enrollment, is not limited to the stereotype of individuals living in shelters or outdoors - it is defined as the lack of a "fixed, regular, and adequate residence" and includes persons living in substandard housing, in a hotel or motel, or in the residence of relatives or friends out of necessity because the family lacks a regular or permanent residence of its own.158 Families living without basic utilities, such as a working kitchen, toilet, or shower, may be considered "homeless" for purposes of the education laws, including circumstances in which a family is limited to a floor or room in someone else's home and lacks basic amenities.

 The special protections for homeless students are aimed at ensuring school stability for students at risk of falling behind academically due to frequent moves.
-Federal rules allow for continued enrollment in the school district attended before becoming homeless (or the last school of enrollment), along with transportation, throughout the entire period of homelessness (i.e., without time limit), presuming that remaining in such school is in the best interest of the student.159 A multi-factor "best interest" determination may outweigh the presumption in favor of this continued enrollment: deference is given to parental preference, and a student may be enrolled in the district in which he or she currently resides if this reflects the student's best interest.160 (Note that New Jersey law includes a specific provision for students who have become homeless as a result of terrorism or natural disaster resulting in government declaration of a state of emergency or disaster.161)
+Federal rules allow for continued enrollment in the school district attended before becoming homeless (or the last school of enrollment) throughout the entire period of homelessness (without time limit), presuming that remaining in such school is in the best interest of the student.
+A multi-factor "best interest" determination may outweigh the presumption in favor of this continued enrollment: deference is given to parental preference, and a student may be enrolled in the district in which he or she currently resides if this reflects the student's best interest.
+Note that New Jersey law includes a specific provision for students who have become homeless as a result of terrorism or natural disaster resulting in government declaration of a state of emergency or disaster.

-The first step to be taken in triggering the special protections applicable to homeless students is for the parent or guardian to contact the "homeless liaison" of either the original school district or the school district to which the student has relocated.162 Homeless liaisons are responsible for assisting homeless families in a variety of ways, including, importantly, developing procedures to ensure school enrollment.163 Immediate enrollment of homeless students must be allowed even absent the records normally required for enrollment.164 Disputes regarding homeless status or school district of enrollment are initially handled by the executive county superintendent in consultation with the NJDOE's Homeless Education Coordinator or his or her designee with further appeals, if necessary, to the Commissioner of Education.165 In the event of any dispute over school selection or enrollment, a homeless student must be immediately enrolled in the school in which enrollment (or continued enrollment) is sought by the parent, until the dispute is resolved.166
+A parent who has relocated out of a school district under circumstances that may be considered homelessness should contact the "homeless liaison" of either the original school district or the school district to which the family has relocated.
+Homeless liaisons are responsible for assisting homeless families in a variety of ways, including, importantly, developing procedures to ensure school enrollment.
+Immediate enrollment of homeless students must be allowed even absent the records normally required for enrollment.
+Disputes regarding homeless status or school district of enrollment are initially handled by the executive county superintendent in consultation with the NJDOE's Homeless Education Coordinator or the Coordinator's designee with further appeals, if necessary, to the Commissioner of Education.
+Disputes or appeals may not delay the enrollment (or continued enrollment) of a homeless student in the school district selected by the parent; the student must be enrolled in such district until the dispute is resolved.
+Selected by the parent; the student must be enrolled in such district until the dispute is resolved.